vlladin/cohort-six/projects/ef-zkEVM-research.md

 ## Goal of the project

-What does success look like?
-Describe the end goal of the project, scope, state and impact for the project to be considered finished and successful.
+1. PoC implemenation for a hybrid node and performance anaysis report
+2. Report on the viablity of exploring the generality of the ZisK zkVM trace generation technique
+3. A deatils report of the Linux ABI and syscalls zkVM need to support

 ## Collaborators
 [developeruche](https://github.com/developeruche)